bakouze/g-boulanger/content/blog/20250623_atomic_habits.md

 ## Rediscovering the Value of Boredom

 There’s a surprising idea in *Atomic Habits* that I keep coming back to: **embrace boredom**.
-Doing the same thing every day — even when it gets repetitive — is what leads to mastery.
+Doing the same thing every day, even when it gets repetitive, is what leads to mastery.

 Whether it’s running in the same streets or writing in the same journal, progress comes from **sticking with the process, even when it’s not exciting**.

-And beyond that — I’ve also started carving out time to be intentionally bored.
+And beyond that, I’ve also started carving out time to be intentionally bored.
 Disconnecting from screens and stimulation helps me think better, process what I’ve learned, and spark new ideas.

 ---

 ## Long-Term Gains: The Compounding Effect

 The idea of **marginal gains** hit home for me.
-Improving just 1% a day may seem small — but it compounds into something big.
+Improving just 1% a day may seem small, but it compounds into something big.
 That’s why habits matter: they allow these small wins to happen automatically over time.

 But it also works the other way.
 Neglecting small actions or falling into easy temptations can compound negatively.
 That awareness helps me stay intentional, even when the changes seem minor.